-The SEC has finalized new rules requiring the central clearing of certain repurchase transactions involving U.S. Treasuries.
+As discussed above, the SEC has finalized new rules with the effect of requiring the central clearing of certain repurchase transactions involving U.S. Treasuries.
 Historically, such transactions have not been required to be cleared and voluntary clearing of such transactions has generally been limited.
 The new clearing requirements could make it more difficult for a Fund to execute certain investment strategies.